-8.15 Translators may only enter the Call Room or the FOP, if asked to do so by a Referee.
+7.14 Translators may only enter the Call Room or the FOP, if asked to do so by a Referee.
 The translator must be present in the designated area in order to be eligible to enter the Call Room or FOP.

-9. Ball Check
+8. Pre-Match Ball Check

-Official test devices will be set up in an area for athletes to informally check their own balls.
-The official ball checks are part of the call room procedure.
+Each athlete or side must present their balls in the Call Room to be tested before every match.
+The tests will confirm that each ball meets the criteria that define the construction and condition of a legal boccia ball.

+After the coin toss there will be testing for each of the seven (7) balls each side will use during play (e.g., jack ball plus six coloured balls) for every court.
+The tests that will be completed in the call room are:

+- Ball Inspection - Roll Test

+- Circumference Test

+- Weight Test

+- Metal Detection Test

+The procedure for these tests can be found in the Referee's Procedure Manual

+If one or more balls fail one or more of these tests, the failed ball will be confiscated from the athlete and the athlete will receive a yellow card.
+A failed red or blue ball will not be replaced.
+A failed jack ball will be replaced by an equivalent competition jack ball selected by the referee.

-- 9.1 If an Athlete brings too many balls into the Call Room, the extra balls will be confiscated until the end of the competition. - "Extra balls" that have been confiscated, but are otherwise legal, may be reclaimed for an ensuing competition at the same tournament.
-These may be claimed after the competition is over. - 9.2 Where one or more balls fail a ball check, the Athlete will be issued with a yellow card under rule 15.9.3.
-If one Athlete has more than one ball rejected during the same check, the offence will incur only one yellow card; but the Athlete will play with one less ball for each ball that is rejected. - 9.3 If an Athlete's ball(s) fails the criteria during the ball check for a subsequent match, that Athlete receives a second yellow card and will forfeit the match under rules 15.9.2 and 15.9.3. - 9.4 Athletes, SA's/RO's and Coaches/Coaching Assistants may observe the ball check.
+The athlete or side will play with any remaining balls that have passed all the call room tests.
+If one Athlete has more than one ball rejected during the same check, the offence will incur only one yellow card; but the Athlete will play with one less ball for each ball that is confiscated.

+If an Athlete's ball(s) fails the criteria during the ball check for a subsequent match, that Athlete receives a second yellow card and will forfeit the match under rules 15.10.2 and 15.10.3.

+Athletes, SAs/ROs and Coaches/Coaching Assistants may observe the ball check.
 If a ball fails, the test is not reattempted, unless the referee did not follow the correct test procedure.

-(Ref 4.7.2) - 9.5 For Team and Pair Division Athletes must identify each Athlete's equipment and balls in the Call Room so that if an item fails a check, it can be correctly associated with the correct Athlete.
+For Team and Pair Division Athletes must identify each Athlete's equipment and balls in the Call Room so that if an item fails a check, it can be correctly associated with the correct Athlete.
 If ownership is not admitted, the captain plays with the lesser number of ball(s) (ref.: 15.9.2).

+Once the call room check has been completed, the referee will retain the balls until both sides arrive on court and distribute them after all bags are stored at the score table.